catid/cuda_float_compress/README.md

 Provides a fast (GPU-accelerated) compression algorithm for PyTorch model parameters, gradients, and other data that is transmitted over the network while training machine learning models.

-This algorithm has a guaranteed maximum error bound for the decompressed data.
+This library has a guaranteed maximum error bound for the decompressed data.

+Please read the `src/cuszplus_f32.cu` file for details on the compression algorithm, which is a fairly simple CUDA kernel used to prepare data for further compression on CPU using Zstd's fastest compression mode.

 ## Installation